istio/istio.io/content/docs/tasks/security/https-overlay/index.md

 keywords: [security,mutual-tls,https]
 ---

-This task shows how Istio Mutual TLS works with HTTPS services.
+This task shows how mutual TLS works with HTTPS services.
 It includes:

 * Deploying an HTTPS service without Istio sidecar